OSMNames/OSMNames/README.md

 # OSM Names

 Database of geographic place names from OpenStreetMap for full text search downloadable for free.
 Website: http://osmnames.org
+Does include hierarchy information without house numbers or zip codes.

 ## Target of the project